terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 #### **2.1 The video starts out with an excellent summary of AI hype and failures**

 The video author states about AI investments: "You know what that tells you?
-The people writing the checks dont believe the hype either.
+The people writing the checks (the venture capitalists) dont believe the hype either.
 LLMs have a point of diminishing returns... are they going to be one of the biggest hype machines we've ever seen?".
-Then he makes a truly **brilliant statement: "The truth lies somewhere in the middle".** I write more about this "middle" in section 3 of this page.
+Then he makes a truly **brilliant statement: "The truth lies somewhere in the middle"** (between AI as a total scam and AI as a replacement for humanity).
+I write more about this "middle" later in section 3 of this page.

 <br>